julienetie/wavefront_v3/documentation.md

 document.body.appendChild(greeting);
 ```
-2. Once an element has been named it can be accessed via the element registry object.
+2. Once an element has been named it can be accessed via the element registry object `$` or `elementRegistry`.
-The example below is the same as the example above:
+The example below is the same as above:
 ```javascript
 import { $, wave } from 'wavefront';